top of page

 Join our mailing list

-© 2025 The Reading Hut Ltd Registered in England and Wales | Company Number: 12895723 Registered Office: 21 Gold Drive, St. Leonards, Ringwood, Dorset, BH24 2FH England.
+© 2026 The Reading Hut Ltd Registered in England and Wales | Company Number: 12895723 Registered Office: 21 Gold Drive, St. Leonards, Ringwood, Dorset, BH24 2FH England.
 Speedie Readies with The Village Wth Three Corners - Show the Word Code!
 Prevention of the Dyslexia Paradox within the NeuroReadies Learning Pathway.
-We are experts in Speech Sound Mapping!
+We use Speech Sound Mapping with Phonemies®, Making Phonics Visual!

 bottom of page